Are you an adviser? Go to Unbiased Pro

 Tips for choosing the right property

-Investing in the right property, in the right location, and with the right mortgage, which can be tricky as rates have recently soared, is essential for a high rental return.
+Investing in the right property, in the right location, and with the right mortgage, is essential for a high rental return.

 Choosing the right location is often the most important thing when it comes to investment growth.